NhanPhamThanh-IT/Text-Summarization-Tool/README.md

 ## License

 This project is licensed under the BSD 3-Clause License.
-See the LICENSE file for more details.
+See the <a href='https://github.com/NhanPhamThanh-IT/Text-Summarization-Tool/blob/main/LICENSE'>LICENSE file for more details.</a>

 ## Contact